Table of Contents

-Inspired by his father, a real estate acionado, Giovanni Altamura developed a passion for the business early in life.
-After earning a degree in planning and development from USC, Altamura applied the values he learned from participating in college sports to his work at the family rm.
-Soon, with his extensive area knowledge and dedication to delivering premium client satisfaction, Altamura became a top-producing agent.
+After earning a degree in planning and development from USC, Giovanni Altamura applied the values he learned from participating in college sports to his work at the family business.
+Soon, with his extensive area knowledge and dedication to delivering premium client satisfaction, Giovanni Altamura became a top-producing agent.

 What makes you so passionate about residential real estate?